Granted, the science side in this series isn't any better...

 The Babylon 5 episode "Believers" depicts a family from a zealously religious species refusing to allow Dr. Franklin perform simple life-saving surgery on their son because their religion states that he will lose his spirit if he is cut open.
 The alien parents are earnest and loving, but their arguments are little more than strawmen, and their culture is depicted as insular and close-minded at every turn.
 Franklin's belief that Science is superior to Religion fits this trope as well, right up to the point where he saves the child, expecting the parents to turn around and realize he was right, only to have the wind taken out of his self-righteous sails when the parents kill their own child, believing him to be effectively a soulless zombie.
 In the end, the episode leaves who was right and who was wrong ambiguous and up to the viewer to decide.

-The episode "Confession and Lamentations" is much less ambiguous: the Markab race is plagued by Drafa, an airborne disease 100% contagious and 100% lethal, and due the widespread belief of it being a divine punishment for immorality the Markab failed to take the appropriate precautions, even forbidding the few Markab who believed it just a deadly disease from enlisting help from non-Markab and negating funds to study it.
-In the end Franklin manages to find a vaccine and a cure thanks to Lazarenn (a Markab doctor on the station) becoming ill and sacrificing himself to allow him to study the illness, but by then the entire Markab population on the station is dead, and the losses among the wider Markab population are so great that the race is not genetically viable anymore, dooming it to die out in a few generations.
+The episode "Confession and Lamentations" is much less ambiguous: the Markab race is plagued by Drafa, an airborne disease 100% contagious and 100% lethal, and due to the widespread belief of it being a divine punishment for immorality, the Markab failed to take the appropriate precautions, even forbidding the few Markab who believed it to be just a deadly disease from enlisting help from non-Markab and negating funds to study it.
+In the end Franklin manages to find a vaccine and a cure thanks to Lazarenn (a Markab doctor on the station), becoming ill and sacrificing himself to allow him to study the illness, but by then the entire Markab population on the station is dead, and the losses among the wider Markab population are so great that the race is not genetically viable anymore, dooming it to die out in a few generations.

 A staple of classic Doctor Who.
-Religion was usually portrayed as the antithesis of science and any character fanatically loyal to a 'god' and doing things in 'his' name would ultimately be revealed to be deluded and worshipping a mad computer (Face of Evil), an empty spacesuit (Planet of Fire), etc.
+Religion was usually portrayed as the antithesis of science and any character fanatically loyal to a 'god' and doing things in 'his' name would ultimately be revealed to be deluded and worshiping a mad computer (Face of Evil), an empty spacesuit (Planet of Fire), etc.

 Modern Doctor Who has used this and its opposite, but an example of the trope being played straight would be The Doctor's Daughter, where the soldiers' deity turns out to be a terraforming device.

 Averted on The X-Files, of all shows.
 Though the premise of aliens and the paranormal may seem like the antithesis of religion (as it's usually portrayed), religion gets a ton of screen time during the series.
 Besides the Monster of the Week episodes that deal with things like stigmata, demonic possession, and recordings made by Christ, the show has a lot of religious undertones.
 However, these undertones aren't "God is responsible for everything on the show" kind of things.
 More questioning religion and how it came to be.
 At one point, Scully finds an extraterrestrial engraving that contains passages from the Bible, and Scully herself experiences a birthing experience similar to the birth of Christ.
-This interplay of religion and science also plays large role in Scully's character development.
+This interplay of religion and science also plays a large role in Scully's character development.
 Though a skeptic of Mulder's theories, she is a practicing Catholic and often must reconcile what she's learning with her faith.

 Played straight in earlier seasons, however.
 Mulder does everything but call Scully an idiot for her belief.
 It comes out horribly, however, as up to this point, Mulder has yet to come up with any significant proof for his own theories.
 And someone who believes in spirits and some sort of afterlife who criticizes the religious will always seem a bit silly.